drdv/drdv.github.io/src/index.md

 not stop by and join one of our [open-door events](https://www.manabiya.fr/workshops) &mdash; let’s explore ideas and work on a hobby-project together.

-I am a Co-founder & active member of [Peshachko](https://www.peshachko.bg) &mdash; a Bulgarian non-governmental organization that promotes walking as a simple way to stay healthy and create more vibrant, people-friendly cities.

-I am also a proud father of two teenage daughters, that don't listen to a word I say :)
+I am a proud father of two teenage daughters, that don't listen to a word I say :)

 I have worked as a senior data scientist at [Kelkoo](https://www.kelkoogroup.com) (France) and a data scientist/software engineer at